Services

 3. Who is most likely to be audited by the IRS?

-The IRS often audits high-income individuals, self-employed persons, business owners, and those with foreign income and assets due to the complexity and potential for discrepancies in their tax returns.
+The IRS often audits high-income individuals, self-employed persons, business owners, cryptocurrency holders, and those with foreign income and assets due to the complexity and potential for discrepancies in their tax returns.

 Andrew Coleman